hashicorp/terraform-provider-helm/website/docs/d/template.html.markdown

 In addition to the arguments listed above, the following computed attributes are exported:

 * `manifests` - Map of rendered chart templates indexed by the template name.
-* `manifest_bundle` - Concatenated rendered chart templates.
+* `manifest` - Concatenated rendered chart templates.
 This corresponds to the output of the `helm template` command.
 * `notes` - Rendered notes if the chart contains a `NOTES.txt`.